REGISTRATION OF LNQ PROGRAMS POLICY

 - Outcomes and assessment criteria

-Learning programme uniqueness: – all submissions will be vetted by the Skills and Ratification committee to prevent discrepancies in the outcomes of learning programmes covering the same subject and to also ensure standardised quality of the programmes.
+Learning programme uniqueness: – all submissions will be vetted by the Skills and Ratification committee to prevent discrepancies in the outcomes of learning programmes covering the same subject and to also ensure the standardized quality of the programmes.

 The Assessment process of the learning programme needs to be clearly detailed